jessed/markdown/README.md

 `And predicatably, both approaches can be used _**together**_`
 And predicatably, both approaches can be used _**together**_.

+#### Paragraphs and blank lines
 Blank lines are added using the `<br>` HTML tag, but you can also use two whitespaces at the end of the line like I do here.

-To create a paragraph insert a blank line.
+To create a paragraph insert a blank line before the paragraph text.

 Using a blank line before text creates a paragraph, just like the `<p>...</p>` tags in HTML.
     This line is supposed to be indented without being part of a list, but...

+    ...it doesn't seem to work unless it is preceded by a blank line.

 ***
 ### Headings